AlexToTheSun/Validator_Activity/Mainnet-Guides/Tgrade/Cosmovisor.md

 - `DAEMON_POLL_INTERVAL` - (default `300` milliseconds)
 - `DAEMON_DATA_BACKUP_DIR`  - option to set a custom backup directory.
 By default is `DAEMON_HOME`
 - `DAEMON_PREUPGRADE_MAX_RETRIES` -  (defaults to `0`) The maximum number of failed times to call `pre-upgrade`.
 After the maximum number of retries, cosmovisor fails the upgrade.

+Let's set up the `cosmovisor` environment variables thrue `.bash_profile` so it is automatically set in every session:
 ```
 export DAEMON_HOME=$HOME/.tgrade
 export DAEMON_NAME=tgrade